Khandavalli

-Khandavalli is a village in Peravali mandal in West Godavari district, Andhra Pradesh.
+Khandavalli is a village in Peravali mandal in East Godavari district, Andhra Pradesh.
 Postal Index Code of this village is 534330.

 Demographics

 As of 2011 Census of India, Khandavalli had a population of 13884.
 The total population constitute, 6979 males and 6905 females with a sex ratio of 989 females per 1000 males.
 1354 children are in the age group of 0–6 years, with sex ratio of 954.
 The average literacy rate stands at 69.90%.

 Transportation

 NH216A, Spur road of NH16 passes through Khandavalli Village.

 This road Connects Eluru, Gundugolanu, Bhimadole Pulla, Kaikaram, Chebrolu, Ungaturu, Tadepalligudem, Duvva, Tanuku, Siddantam, Ravulapalem, Vemagiri, Kadiyapulanka, and ends at Rajahmundry.

 APSRTC Connects buses service from Eluru, Gundugolanu, Bhimadolu, Pulla, Kaikaram, Chebrolu, Ungaturu, Tadepalligudem, Duvva, Tanuku, Ravulapalem, Malleswaram, Achanta to Khandavalli village.